conoroshea1996/Dashboard/README.md

 ## Features left to implment

 - ### Drop Down Navbar

-  A drop navbar which will allow the user toggle whats being diplayed on the screen when to click on a given item
+  A drop navbar which will allow the user to navigate through diffrent areas in the dashboard.

 - ### Dark Mode
   A dark mode which will allow the user to toggle from a light background to a darker background to make it more acessible for all users